 You love your cat more than almost anything or anyone else, and with the Pettsie Heart Cat Collar, you can easily show the world how much you care.
 This set is more than just a comfortable cotton cat collar with an ornate design, though it is that.
 Included with the collar is a matching friendship bracelet for you, so you and your beloved feline can always be connected.

-The collar has a cute wooden heart on it, made from beech wood.
+This comfortable cat collar has a cute wooden heart on it, made from beech wood.
 It also features a breakaway buckle to ensure your cat is always safe.
 You can adjust the collar from 8-11 inches, so all but the biggest cats should find a good fit.

 Unfortunately, this set is pretty expensive.
 It’s several times the cost of other cat collars, but it’s also unique with the inclusion of a matching friendship bracelet so you and your cat can match.